marinasie/bird-sighting-validation/simon/README.md

 - `feature_generation` This folder includes all the notebooks for feature generation.
 This includes, land use generation with LUCAS and CLC, weather generation and altitude generation.

-- `feature_generation` In this folder are some utility files like the .py file to generate the altitude with CopernicusDEM.
+- `utils` In this folder are some utility files like the .py file to generate the altitude with CopernicusDEM.

 **Part of Hauptprojekt:**
 <br><br><br>